damiendier/time-loop-datapack/README.md

 # Known bugs:
-Teleportation across dimensions and dying doesn't work properly (These are bugs that come from the mod and they will be eventually fixed.)
+Teleportation across dimensions, disconnecting+reconnecting and dying doesn't work properly (These are bugs that come from the mod and they will be eventually fixed.)
 Players who use a cracked version will not have the correct skin

 # Not bugs: